 - If using a template, keep your document in your template: only way formatting checks can be done accurately.
-Quite often we will add our own Language Online Template.
+If not using a template, we highly recommending paying for the Language Online Template.

 - If you only want a portion of your document checked, advisable to send the whole document, template and all.
 Just be very clear in the comment box about what needs to be edited or reviewed.
 State page numbers, chapters or section headings.
 Avoid a series of emails to clarify as it is a recipe for errors and of course slows down the whole process.